 Characteristics of the graduate

 A graduate of this field of study acquires knowledge on mechatronics in a broad sense.
-This knowledge, in particular, covers mechanics, mechanical engineering and machine operation, electronics, informatics, automatics and robotics.
-The syllabus of the studies includes subjects the purpose of which is to properly organize and consolidate theoretical knowledge in scope of mathematics, physics, management and law.
+This knowledge, in particular, covers mechanics, mechanical engineering and machine operation, electronics, informatics, automatics, and robotics.
+The syllabus of the studies includes subjects the purpose of which is to properly organize and consolidate theoretical knowledge in the scope of mathematics, physics, management, and law.
 The objective is to provide students with general knowledge so they understand the social constraints of engineering.

 A graduate of the MSc course in the field of mechatronics is also familiar with trends, latest technological and engineering achievements as well as technology transfer in the field of mechatronics.
 In the course of studies, students acquire skills allowing them to solve typical professional problems as well as problems that require non-standard solutions.
 They also learn how to acquire information from professional literature, databases and other sources as well as how to properly interpret, integrate and assess its quality and usefulness.

-The teaching staff of the “mechatronics” course include scientists with large scientific, teaching and organisational experience who gained recognition both in Poland and abroad.
+The teaching staff of the “mechatronics” course includes scientists with large scientific, teaching and organizational experience who gained recognition both in Poland and abroad.